Michaelin007/rustkids/src/chapter_1.md

 * Text editor: A program that one uses to manipulate the source code for a program.

-* Shell: A tool for issuing commands directly to computer.
+* Shell: A tool for issuing commands directly to computer.-

 Getting Started with RUST.
 Rust is a programming language developed at mozilla.
 We can use the language to instruct the computer on what to do.